 When you start looking around, there are a number of important questions to ask a prospective financial professional.
 These questions can help you select a professional that is right for you.
 Most professionals welcome being questioned to help get your relationship off on the right foot and be as transparent as possible.
 Here are some questions to ask a prospective candidate:

-2. How do you make money?
+2) How do you make money?
 A majority of fiduciaries will charge a flat or hourly fee, or they’ll have an easy-to-understand fee based on the total investment amount they are managing for you.
-According to CNBC, that fee should be around 1-1.5% of your portfolio.2 Any more than that, or the explanation takes a math major to understand, you might want to take your business elsewhere.

 The bottom line